aspnet/Benchmarks/src/BenchmarksApps/BlazorBlazingPizza/README.md

 1. In a command prompt in this directory, submit the crank job.
 You can use `aspnet-perf-lin` or `aspnet-perf-win`, e.g.:

     crank --config blazor.benchmarks.yml --scenario ssr --profile aspnet-perf-lin

+## To test the effects of local dotnet/aspnetcore repo source changes

+If you're working on ASP.NET Core itself (i.e., in the `dotnet/aspnetcore` repo), you may want to observe the effects of your framework code changes on the app performance.
+To do so:

+1. In the `dotnet/aspnetcore` repo, build `src\Components\benchmarkapps\BlazingPizza.Server` using `dotnet build -c Release`
+2. In this repo, submit the job along with instructions to use your locally-built binaries:

+    crank --config blazor.benchmarks.yml --scenario ssr --application.options.outputFiles c:\path\to\aspnetcore\artifacts\bin\BlazingPizza.Server\Release\net8.0\*.dll --profile aspnet-perf-lin